SleepFoundation readers save 15% on Tuft & Needle mattresses with this code: SLEEPFOUNDATION

 The T&N Hybrid is slightly more expensive than the Saatva Classic.
 The T&N Hybrid uses a proprietary foam blend in its comfort system.
-The Saatva Classic has a plush Euro pillow top.
+The Saatva Classic has a plush Euro-top.
 In general, the Saatva Classic is more affordable than most luxury hybrid models.

 The Saatva HD is the most expensive option.
 It has the highest profile of the available Saatva and T&N mattresses.
-It is designed with extra durable materials and ample support for sleepers who weigh more than 230 pounds.
-The Saatva Latex Hybrid’s price-point is lower than the Saatva HD’s, but it is more expensive than the Saatva Classic.
-This model is a good mid-range option.
-The Saatva Youth is an affordable hybrid mattress for families.
+It is designed with durable materials and provides ample support for sleepers who weigh more than 230 pounds.
+The Saatva Latex Hybrid’s price-point is lower than the Saatva HD’s, but it is more expensive than the Saatva Classic, making it a good mid-range option.
+The Saatva Youth is an affordable mattress for families.